 - In March 2014, nearly 30 years after FGM was criminalized in the UK, the Crown Prosecution Service announced the first ever prosecutions of the crime under the Female Genital Mutilation Act.
 Representing a watershed moment in the fight to end FGM in the UK, the prosecutions sent out a strong message that violations of the law will not be tolerated.

 - The Royal College of Midwives, Royal College of Nursing and Royal College of Obstetricians and Gynaecologists worked with Equality Now and UNITE the union on a groundbreaking report, ‘Tackling FGM in the UK: Intercollegiate recommendations for identifying, recording and reporting ’, which makes nine key recommendations relating to information gathering, sharing and training of front-line professionals to ensure that multi-agency systems are put in place to prevent FGM and to comprehensively protect girls at risk from even before they are born.

-- Along with Daughters of Eve, Equality Now is calling on the Home Office to take leadership on FGM in the UK and to implement a National Strategy and Action Plan to effectively deal with this issue.
+- Along with Daughters of Eve, Equality Now successfully called on the Home Office to take leadership on FGM in the UK and to implement a National Strategy and Action Plan to effectively deal with this issue.
 The petition was officially launched on 6 November 2013 as part of a Channel 4 documentary called ‘The Cruel Cut’.